livegnik/2way-poc-design/README.md

 Only properties explicitly defined within this repository are claimed by the design.

 No additional guarantees should be inferred from terminology, naming, or examples.

+---

+### 20. Status

+This repository describes a proof of concept [WIP].

+The design prioritizes correctness, clarity, and auditability over performance or scale.
+The PoC exists to validate the protocol model and architectural boundaries before any production implementation. ry are claimed by the design.

+No additional guarantees should be inferred from terminology, naming, or examples.

+---

 ### 20. Status